 Migrating to Cloud offers various benefits to enterprises like efficiency, economy and scalability that allows them to perform business functions quickly and efficiently.
 As Cloud computing services are available to everyone regardless of their size and type, businesses are increasingly attracted to adopt it to streamline their business processes and become more competitive.
 However, migrating your application to the cloud is a huge step which involves transformation at various levels.
 The larger the business, the more complex migration may be, and CIOs should evaluate carefully before commencing on their cloud journey.

 Here’s what you should consider before migrating to Cloud

-As a decision-maker, here are some factors that must be carefully considered while choosing the best way to transition to cloud.
+As a decision-maker, here is a checklist that must be carefully considered while choosing the best way to migrating to cloud.